Feature aware covariance estimation, with application to mixtures of chemical exposures: Introduction

-Related to our approach is the recent work of \cite{Heaps2024} that proposes a framework for shrinkage toward a structured covariance matrix in a latent factor model framework.
-Their approach requires user-specification of the structure, and parameter estimation procedures must be derived for each structure specification.
-In contrast, our framework provides an avenue to inform an appropriate structure from auxiliary information within one model, and correspondingly, one computational algorithm.
-It is increasingly the case that such meta covariates are available and easily accessible, so a framework that makes use of them in lieu of a user-specification is desirable.
+This framework requires user-specification of the structure, and parameter estimation procedures must be derived for each structure specification.
+In contrast, our framework provides \red{a model-based method} to inform an appropriate structure from auxiliary information within one model, and correspondingly, one computational algorithm. \red{Formally detailed in Section \ref{sec_cmr}, this is accomplished via a non-zero-mean prior on the factor loading matrix, formulated as a multivariate regression with the outcome features.} It is increasingly the case that such \red{outcome features} are available and easily accessible, so a framework that makes use of them in lieu of a user-specification is desirable. \red{Related to our proposal, \cite{Pourahmadi1999} present a framework for integrating \red{outcome features in a regression} framework to estimate a precision matrix for longitudinal data.}

 The article proceeds as follows.
-In Section \ref{methods}, we elaborate on the limitations of existing methods for covariance estimation with TESIE data, detail the proposed covariance meta regression model to alleviate these shortcomings, and outline parameter estimation.
-In Section \ref{CMR_implications}, we describe implications of the covariance meta regression framework.
+In Section \ref{methods}, we elaborate on the limitations of existing methods for covariance estimation with TESIE data, detail the proposed \red{feature aware covariance estimation} model to alleviate these shortcomings, and outline parameter estimation.
+In Section \ref{CMR_implications}, we describe implications of the feature aware covariance estimation framework.
 In Section \ref{simulation}, we demonstrate the usefulness of the proposed approach in a simulation study and elaborate on its potential usefulness with data types typical in environmental health applications.
 In Section \ref{application}, we analyze exposures from the TESIE study.
 In particular, we show improved inference on covariation in exposures and how the proposed modeling approach improves accuracy in imputing values below a limit of detection.
 We conclude with a discussion in Section \ref{discussion}.